 Tools and Analytics

-Like we mentioned above, Webull has some excellent tools that are at your disposal completely free.
-These tools and graphs can be a bit overwhelming to a completely new investor, but people with experience will really appreciate these features.
+We can't overstate this: Webull has some excellent tools that you can access completely free.
+These tools and graphs can be a bit dizzying to a completely new investor, but people with experience will really appreciate these features.

 Webull’s options feature has very recently been released and investors couldn’t be more excited.

-In order to use options, you must first gain approval from Webull.
+To start using options, you first require approval from Webull.
 They will ask you how much options trading experience you have and will give you a trading level of 1-6.
-This level will determine what kind of strategies they will allow you to use.
+This is an enormous help to ferret out what strategies they will let you get into.

-If at any time you feel you are ready for the next steps in options trading, then you can ask to have your account reevaluated to gain levels in their system.
+If at any time you feel you're ready for the next steps in options trading, then you can ask to have your account reevaluated to be bumped up to higher levels in their system.

 Just like the rest of the Webull platform, there is no fee for trading options.

 One of our favorite features on the Webull platform is the paper trading tool.
-This basically gives you $1,000,000 in fake money to test out investing strategies without any risk.
+This gives you $1,000,000 in fake money to test out your investing strategies, all risk-free!

-With paper trading, you have access to all of Webull’s other features as well so you will also be able to learn their tools.
+With paper trading, you can test out all of Webull’s other features as well to learn a wide variety of their tools.
 This will (hopefully) make it a much less painful learning experience once you start investing real money.

-With their service, Webull allows you to open a Roth, Traditional or Rollover IRA.
+Webull recently added IRA accounts to its menu.
+One great benefit to using an IRA through Webull is that they will not charge an annual fee to manage the account.
+You can open a Roth, Traditional or Rollover IRA.
 The process is just as simple as creating a Webull account and just takes a few minutes.